Courses

 B. Identify and describe the particle-like and wave-like characteristics of light.

-C. Explain the Doppler effect as it pertains to light.
+C. Explain the Doppler effect for light.

-E. Describe Max Plank’s theory of blackbody radiation.
+F. Describe Max Plank’s theory of blackbody radiation.

 V. The Sun and the Stars